-Features that can limit development opportunity include:
+Features that limit development opportunity include:

-- Predominantly small, narrow lots or areas with an irregular lot pattern - discourages orderly site acquisition, consolidation and transformation. - Limited permit history often attributable to existing lower-scale zoning or irregular lot sizes and patterns. - High level of character protection Land located within an existing or proposed Heritage Overlay or Neighbourhood Character Overlay will not support substantial change. - Adjoins an area with high level of character protection - Adjoins land within the Neighbourhood Residential Zone (NRZ) or land within an existing or proposed Heritage Overlay or Neighbourhood Character Overlay. - Distance from the centre Separation from the shopping strip or train station, generally measured by walking distance and affected by street length, block permeability and barriers like busy main roads. - Predominantly established low-scale multi-unit development - Some areas already deliver a lot of housing with an established character such as existing multi-unit development comprising traditional villas and flats of 1 to 2 storeys.
+- Predominantly small, narrow lots or areas with an irregular lot pattern discourages orderly site acquisition, consolidation and transformation. - Limited permit history often attributable to existing lower-scale zoning or irregular lot sizes and patterns. - High level of character protection Land located within an existing or proposed Heritage Overlay or Neighbourhood Character Overlay will not support substantial change. - Adjoins an area with high level of character protection - Adjoins land within the Neighbourhood Residential Zone (NRZ) or land within an existing or proposed Heritage Overlay or Neighbourhood Character Overlay. - Separation from the shopping strip or train station (peripheries of the study area, often requires crossing a main road). - Predominantly established low-scale multi-unit development - Some areas already deliver a lot of housing with an established character such as existing multi-unit development comprisina traditional villas and flats of 1 to 2 storeys.
 Policy should support incremental development of remaining lots responding to this established character of multi-unit development.